dralois/Nova-Engine/ReadMe.md

 # Small project description

-First and foremost, this is a hobby project.
-It's mostly a game, however based on my own engine.
-The code is mostly C++ and HLSL and uses DirectX 11.
+This project is mostly a game, however based on a custom built engine.
+The code is mostly C++ & HLSL and uses DirectX 11 for rendering.
-The assets needed to build the game are be included, feel free to download and play if you'd like to.
+The assets needed to build the game are included, the project should work out of the box on any Windows PC.

 ## Controls:
-- Hotkey 'C' activates/deactivates movement
+- Mouse: Camera view
+- 'C': Toggle movement/stationary
-- Hotkey 'R' fires the gatling gun
+- 'R': Fire the gatling gun
-- Hotkey 'F' fires the plasma gun
+- 'F': Fire the plasma gun